is now available! Read about the new features and fixes from November.

 Keyboard Shortcuts editor

-Visual Studio Code provides a rich and easy keyboard shortcuts editing experience using Keyboard Shortcuts editor.
-It lists all available commands with and without keybindings and you can easily change / remove / reset their keybindings using the available actions.
-It also has a search box on the top that helps you in finding commands or keybindings.
-You can open this editor by going to the menu under File > Preferences > Keyboard Shortcuts.
+VS Code provides a rich keyboard shortcut editing experience with the Keyboard Shortcuts editor.
+The editor lists all available commands with and without keybindings, and enables you to change / remove / reset their keybindings using the available actions.
+You can use the search box to find commands or keybindings.
+You can open this editor by going to the menu under File > Preferences > Keyboard Shortcuts or by using the Preferences: Open Keyboard Shortcuts command (⌘K ⌘S (Windows, Linux Ctrl+K Ctrl+S)).

 Keyboard Shortcuts